Word images in symmetric and classical groups of Lie type are dense: Symmetric groups

 For power words $w=x^a$ with $a>1$ one can show that

-for all $n\in\ints_+$ and $\sigma\in {\rm S}_n$ isotypic with equality for infinitely many $n$ and suitable $\sigma$.
-Hence, in view of Proposition~\ref{prop:pwr_wrds_est}, the argument from above using Jensen's inequality produces the optimal bound $N(w,\varepsilon)=O((1/\varepsilon)^2)$ in this case.
+for all $n\in\ints_+$ and $\sigma\in \Sgrp_n$ isotypic with equality for infinitely many $n$ and suitable $\sigma$ (cf.\ Lemma~3.4 of \cite{schneider2019phd}).
+Hence, in view of Proposition~\ref{prop:pwr_wrds_est} below, the argument from above using Jensen's inequality produces the optimal bound $N(w,\varepsilon)=O((1/\varepsilon)^2)$ in this case.
 To state this proposition, we need the following terminology.
-For $x,y\in\ints_+$, define the $y$-part $\pi_y(x)$ of $x$ as largest divisor of $x$ which is a product of powers of primes which divide $y$.
+For $x,y\in\ints_+$, define the \emph{$y$-part} $\pi_y(x)$ of $x$ as largest divisor of $x$ which is a product of powers of primes which divide $y$.